junxit/us-congress-bills-115/metadata.md

 - 2017-07-17 — Placed on the House Calendar, Calendar No. 64.
 - 2017-07-17 — Reported by the Committee on Judiciary.
 H. Rept.
 115-228.
 - 2017-07-17 — Reported by the Committee on Judiciary.
 H. Rept.
 115-228.
+- 2017-07-18 — Received in the Senate and Read twice and referred to the Committee on the Judiciary.